Connect to Orbit Local via MCP

 }

-Any MCP client can connect by running orbit mcp serve (or
+Any MCP client will be able to connect by running orbit mcp serve (or

 glab orbit local mcp serve).
-The server speaks MCP over stdio and exposes
+The server will speak MCP over stdio and expose

-Once connected, instruct your AI agent to use Orbit directly.
+Once connected, you will instruct your AI agent to use Orbit directly.

 Discover the schema: